 “Mellissa and I are spiritual, artistic individuals.
 We decided a perfect unity art piece for our new home would be so perfect and would have a lot of meaning behind it.
 We also wanted something unique and another experience we can share with each other.
 We both agreed that a unity painting was just the right decision for us.” – Negin

 So you’re invited to a destination wedding in Cancun and when you arrive you hit the beach and grab a margarita.
-Then you get dressed up for the ceremony and grab another margarita… Mosey over to the ceremony, sit down as the bride and groom will usually just read their vows while you sip away.
+(BTW, while we are on the subject of wedding day alcohol, read more here) Then you get dressed up for the ceremony and grab another margarita… Mosey over to the ceremony, sit down as the bride and groom will usually just read their vows while you sip away.
 Maybe they’ll include a candle ceremony or pour tons of sand into jars to symbolize unity.

 This all changed at Tiffany and Justin’s wedding, where they decided to both celebrate their unity while enjoying a drink with a “Unity Cocktail”!
 We have seen a lot of ways to proclaim love for each other and the joining of two people, but a Unity Cocktail is a unique and fun way to do it!

 “We decided to do the unity cocktail for a few reasons.
 First, Justin and I aren’t extremely religious.
 We’re more relaxed and wanted to do something that represented us a little better.
 We both love a good cocktail and entertaining so a unity cocktail was more up our alley.
 Secondly, getting married on the beach we thought a unity candle would have been difficult with the breeze and the sand unity ceremony in the luggage could have just been a mess!” – Tiffany

 “Our families are very important to us both.
 The marriage is not only between us, but also represents our respective families coming together and uniting.
 We didn’t choose the traditional “unity candle” as the ceremony was on the beach and it may of been difficult with the wind.